Biography

 Previously, Dr. Adibe served as System Vice President and Chief Wellness Officer at Rush University System for Health in Chicago, Illinois.
 He also held the distinction of off-site, full Professor of Organizational Change and Leadership at the University of Southern California.

-At Rush, he founded the Center for Clinical Wellness, an innovative facility designed to study and treat the effects of burnout and emotional exhaustion on healthcare workers.
-His work has been featured by the National Academy of Medicine, American Medical Association, American Psychiatric Association, and other leading outlets.
+His work has been featured by the National Academy of Medicine, American Medical Association, American Hospital Association, and other leading outlets.

 Dr. Adibe is a graduate of Cambridge University.
 He earned his medical degree from the University of Florida College of Medicine.
 He completed clinical clerkships in Emergency Medicine at both Harvard Medical School and the Stanford School of Medicine.
 As a graduate student, he studied health policy and evidence-based healthcare at Oxford University.